eileenrmartin/eileenrmartin.github.io/index.md

 Office phone: 540-231-6397

 ## Announcements, upcoming talks and papers

-* Upcoming talks:
-    * April 18 Virginia Tech Undergraduate Math Club
-    * May 10 Princeton Solid Earth Brownbag Seminar
-    * May 15 Harvard BiSEPPS Seminar
+* Upcoming invited talk: "Scalable Seismic Acquisition and Algorithms for Next-Generation Engineering Geophysics," [International Conference on Engineering Geophysics, Al Ain, United Arab Emirates, 9-12 Oct.
+2019]{https://seg.org/Events/ICEG19} (conference paper to appear)

-* This new [preprint on EarthArXiV](https://eartharxiv.org/sx9zt/) describes "A Scalable Algorithm for Cross-correlations of Compressed Ambient Seismic Noise."
-I developed this in the context of ambient seismic noise interferometry, but it can be used to speed up the calculations of cross-correlations throughout any data set with many sensors recording long time series data.
-Ping me if you have another application that can use this!
+* This new [preprint on EarthArXiV](https://eartharxiv.org/sx9zt/) describes "A Scalable Algorithm for Cross-correlations of Compressed Ambient Seismic Noise," and has been accepted to appear in the 2019 SEG Annual Meeting Expanded Abstracts.

-* E. Martin, N. Lindsey, J. Ajo-Franklin, B. Biondi, "Introduction to Interferometry of Fiber Optic Strain Measurements," accepted pending minor revisions [preprint on EarthArXiV](https://eartharxiv.org/s2tjd/).
+* E. Martin, N. Lindsey, J. Ajo-Franklin, B. Biondi, "Introduction to Interferometry of Fiber Optic Strain Measurements," accepted pending minor revisions, [preprint on EarthArXiV](https://eartharxiv.org/s2tjd/).

 * B. Biondi, S. Yuan, E.R.
 Martin, F. Huot, R.G.
 Clapp, "Using telecommunication fiber infrastructure for earthquake monitoring and near-surface characterization," accepted pending minor revisions.

 * I recently began the project "Advanced Computational Methods towards High-Resolution Fiber Optic Distributed Acoustic Sensing,"  a collaboration with [Luna](https://lunainc.com/) funded through a Phase I STTR from DOE Geothermal Technologies Office.

 * Please get in touch with me if you're an undergrad woman at VT interested in being part of the [SURE](/docs/SURE-poster.pdf): Speakers and Undergraduate Research Engagement program in the 2019-2020 school year.